-The 4 Ds of self-storage combine to be the most stable and reliable customer markets for self-storage businesses.
-In this article we outline and dissect what they are.
+The 4 Ds of self storage combine to be the most stable and reliable customer markets for the self storage businesses.
+In this article, we outline and dissect what they are.

 A tenant going through a divorce can lead to many logistical challenges.
 As it often leads to a splitting of the household, there will be disputes as to who has claim over items in a shared storage unit.
 You might even encounter spouses attempting to steal items from one another within their unit.
 Divorce is filled with negativity, so while you can’t ease your customer’s hardship, the least you can do is to make sure your processes protect the tenant, as well as making your services accessible and simple, minimising your customers’ frustration.

 The most important consideration legally is to have an up-to-date and accurate lease that is compliant with the relevant laws and regulations.
 Make sure you know who’s name is on the lease and are clear on who is able to access the unit.
 As mentioned, spouses may sometimes attempt to clear or take items from the unit with ill intentions.
 A clear line of communication between both sides will ensure you have the proper procedures to protect your tenant’s belongings, as well as making the process as simple and stress-free as possible.

 The death of a family member or close friend is devastating.
 Many people approach self storage services to ease the strain on dealing with the aftermath of a loved one passing away, mostly needing to store their possessions while their estate is dealt with.
 In handling a customer going through a loss, be sure that your customer service is extra compassionate and that your actions express empathy.
 The little things definitely make a difference, so a card expressing condolences on move-in or a similar gesture will go a long way in making the process easier for your customer.